nishiyamaosamu/cakephp-ajax-validation/README.md

 Usage
 ------------
-* When a cursor go out of a form, run validation immediately from models validation settings.
+* When a cursor moves out of a form field, run ajax validation immediately from models validation settings.

 Sample